Andrijevica

-Andrijevica (Montenegrin Cyrillic: Андријевица, [andrǐjɛv̞it͡sa]) is a town and the seat of Andrijevica Municipality in eastern Montenegro.
-According to the 2011 census, it has a population of 1,048.
+Andrijevica (Cyrillic: Андријевица, [andrǐjɛv̞it͡sa]) is a town in Montenegro in the northern region and it is the seat of Andrijevica Municipality.
+According to the 2023 Census of Montenegro, it had a population of 988.

+Name

+The town is named after Andrija, a descendant of the Nemanjić dynasty.

 History

-The town of Andrijevica is a relatively new settlement, as its first rudiments begin in the middle of the nineteenth century.
-However, the territory the municipality is for a long time the area of human activity and space with numerous settlements that appeared and disappeared during the history.
+The town developed in the 19th century.

-Archaeological research of the Institute for monuments protection from Cetinje in 1956, it was discovered that traces of materialculture from Neolithic period exist in Berane valley.
-In addition, traces of the Illyrian culture were found also, so it can be assumed that the environment of Andrijevica was ecumenical space of numerous groups of people.
-Remainders of Roman settlements are also present in Berane valley, as well as in the vicinity of Andrijevica town.
+Archaeological research of the Institute for monuments protection from Cetinje in 1956 discovered that traces of material culture from the Neolithic period exist in Berane valley.
+In addition, traces of Illyrian culture were also found, so it can be assumed that the environment of Andrijevica was an ecumenical space of numerous groups of people.
+Remainders of Roman settlements are also present in Berane valley, as well as in the vicinity of Andrijevica.

-During the Middle ages, the fort of Grace existed, 1 km from today's town of Andrijevica.
+During the Middle Ages, the fort of Grace existed, 1 km from today's town of Andrijevica.
 The fort was probably guarding the road along the Lim River, which was part of the main road network between the regions of Raška and Zeta.
-This period saw emergence of a number of smaller villages and settlements, all of which predate the Andrijevica town.
+This period saw emergence of a number of smaller villages and settlements, all of which predate the town of Andrijevica.

 During the rule of House of Nemanjić, it was noted that the area of Andrijevica was densely populated with Orthodox Christian population.
 In the Nemanjić era, the center of the area was Budim grad, some 15 km from today's town.
 A descendant of the Nemanjić house, Andrija, built a church called Andrijevina, which was razed by the Ottomans in 1765.

-In nineteenth century, the warrior tribe of Vasojevići, which was frequently rebelling against Ottoman rule, began forming a settlement around the new church of Andrijevina, which will eventually become Andrijevica.
-In 1858, Vasojević Duke Miljan Vukov proclaims Vasojevići region a part of Montenegro.
+In the nineteenth century, the warrior tribe of Vasojevići, which was frequently rebelling against Ottoman rule, began forming a settlement around the new church of Andrijevina, which would eventually become Andrijevica.
+In 1858, Vasojević Duke Miljan Vukov proclaimed the Vasojevići region a part of Montenegro.

-From that point, the settlement gradually expands into town, but World War I interrupt its development.
-Andrijevica was center of the county (Okrug) from the 1918 to 1921, and the inter-war period was a time of rapid development for the town.
+From that point, the settlement gradually expanded into a town, but World War I interrupted its development.
+Andrijevica was the center of the county (Okrug) from 1918 to 1921, and the inter-war period was a time of rapid development for the town.

 In July 1944, the German SS Skanderbeg division massacred more than 400 Orthodox Christian civilians in the town.
 After World War II, the town was first the seat of the district (srez), and then of municipality (opština) until 1960.
 Andrijevica was restored with municipality status in 1991.

-The economy of Andrijevica was struck heavily by the decline of industry during the Yugoslav Wars, hence the population of municipality declined slowly but steadily.
+The economy of Andrijevica was struck heavily by the decline of industry during the Yugoslav Wars, hence the population of the municipality declined slowly but steadily.

 Demographics

+According to the 1948 census, the town had 10,058 inhabitants.
+Since then, the town's population has gradually declined.
+In 1953, there were 10,267 inhabitants, in 1961 there were 9,791, in 1971 9,299, in 1981 7,488, in 1991 6,696.
+The 2003 census listed 5,785 inhabitants.
+The 2011 census registered 1,048 inhabitants.

-According to the 2011 census, Andrijevica had 1,048 inhabitants.
+According to the 2023 census, Andrijevica had 988 inhabitants.